CodeCommission/dropstack-website/docs/getting-started.md

 ### Mapping a custom domain name

-Now you have a unique URL (https://avvuiuuwto.cloud.dropstack.run) for your app.
+You have a unique URL (https://avvuiuuwto.cloud.dropstack.run) for your app right now.
 But you probably want a nicer-sounding URL before directing your users there.
 The next step is to map the "cloud.dropstack.run" URL to a domain name that you prefer.
 Let's assume the domain name is `my-web-app.com`, and you haven't bought it yet.
 To map this domain name to the app's unique URL, run this command:

 ```bash
 $ dropstack domain avvuiuuwto -url my-web-app.com